tim4it/databox/README.md

 * All four sources are pushed to `databox` as metrics with units.

 # Running
-Python >3.10 is used.
-Run data pusher using `databox` python API:
+Python >=3.10 is used.

+Run data parser/pusher using `databox` python API:
 ```shell
 python3 databox_main.py
 ```